-Type of responsible entity NTA requirement You satisfy any of the requirements relating to custody in RG 166.229(a)- RG 166.229(c) or do not operate any registered schemes at any time 1 You must hold at all times minimum NTA of the greater of: (a) \$150,000; (b) 0.5% of the average value of scheme property and IDPS property of the registered scheme(s) and IDPS(s) you operate (if any) up to \$5 million NTA; or (c) 10% of your average responsible entity and IDPS revenue.

-Type of responsible entity NTA requirement You do not satisfy any of the requirements relating to custody in RG 166.229(a)- RG 166.229(c) 2 You must hold at all times minimum NTA of the greater of:(a) \$10 million; or (b) 10% of your average responsible entity and IDPS revenue.
-Note: A person that is merely acting as a responsible entity, or who merely holds the assets of a registered scheme, is not performing a custodial or depository service under s766E(3)(b).
-Consistent with the focus of regulation of the operation of registered schemes being on the responsible entity, we impose the responsibility for ensuring adequate financial standing of custodians for registered schemes on the responsible entity.
+Type of responsible entity NTA requirement You are a responsible entity only 1 You must hold at all times minimum NTA of the greater of: OR (a) \$150,000; You are a responsible entity and also an IDPS operator or corporate director of a retail CCIV (b) 0.5% of the average value of fund assets (based on scheme property of the registered scheme(s) you operate OR all scheme property, IDPS property and CCIV assets, as AND applicable) up to \$5 million NTA; or You satisfy any of the requirements relating to custody in RG 166.223(a)-RG 166.223(d). (c) 10% of your average revenue.
+You are a responsible entity only 2 You must hold at all times minimum NTA of the greater of: OR (a) \$10 million; or You are a responsible entity and also (b) 10% of your average revenue. an IDPS operator or corporate director of a retail CCIV Note: As a result of s766E(3)(b), the operation of a registered scheme or the holding of scheme assets by a responsible entity is not a 'custodial or AND depository' service.
+Consistent with the focus of regulation of the operati of registered schemes being on the responsible entity, we impose the responsibility for ensuring adequate financial standing of custodians for registered schemes on the responsible entity.
+You do not satisfy any of the requirements relating to custody in RG 166.223(a)-RG 166.223(d).

-RG 166.228 Some definitions for calculating the required NTA for responsible entities are in Section E: see RG 166.168-RG 166.193.
+- RG 166.222 Some definitions for calculating the required NTA for responsible entities are in Section E: see RG 166.99-RG 166.184.
 Relevant definitions include:

-- (a) average responsible entity and IDPS revenue;
+- (a) average revenue;

-- (b) average value of scheme property and IDPS property;
+- (b) average value of fund assets;

 - (c) calculation date;

 - (d) cash or cash equivalents;

 - (e) eligible provider;

 - (f) first financial year;

+- (g) fund assets;

-- (g) liquid assets;
+- (h) liquid assets;

-- (h) responsible entity and IDPS revenue; and
+- (i) revenue; and

-- (i) value of scheme property and IDPS property.
+- (i) value of fund assets.

-- RG 166.229 You must meet the NTA requirement in item 2 of Table 11 unless, for each registered scheme you operate, any of the following requirements are satisfied: - (a) all the scheme property and IDPS property and other assets of the scheme not held by members are held by a custodian (or a sub-custodian appointed by that custodian) who you reasonably believe meets the financial requirements for AFS licensees authorised to provide a custodial or depository service other than as an incidental provider (see Appendix 4), or by an eligible custodian; - (b) all the scheme property and IDPS property and other assets of the scheme not held by members are Tier \$500,000 class assets, each of which are held by you or a custodian appointed by you (or a subcustodian appointed by that custodian), and: - (i) if you hold the scheme property and IDPS property or assets, you have at least \$500,000 NTA; or

-- (ii) if a custodian or sub-custodian holds the scheme property and IDPS property or assets, the custodian has at least \$500,000 NTA, or is an eligible custodian; or - (c) the only scheme property and IDPS property and other assets of the scheme not held under RG 166.229(a) or RG 166.229(b) are special custody assets, each of which is held by: - (i) you; - (ii) a custodian that has the level of NTA that you are required to have (or a sub-custodian appointed by that custodian) or an eligible custodian; or - (iii) the members of the scheme.
+- RG 166.223 You must meet the NTA requirement in item 2 of Table 11 unless any of the following requirements are satisfied: - (a) all the scheme property of registered schemes (or IDPS property of IDPS or assets of retail CCIVs) operated are held by a custodian (or a subcustodian appointed by that custodian) who you reasonably believe meets the financial requirements for AFS licensees authorised to provide a custodial or depository service other than as an incidental provider (see Appendix 4), or by an eligible custodian; - (b) all the scheme property of registered schemes (or IDPS property of IDPS or assets of retail CCIVs) operated are Tier \$500,000 class assets, each of which are held by you (or in relation to the retail CCIV, the retail CCIV) or a custodian appointed by you (or a sub-custodian appointed by that custodian), and: - (i) if you hold the scheme property (or in relation to a retail CCIV-the retail CCIV holds the assets), you (or the retail CCIV as the holder of the retail CCIV assets) have at least \$500,000 NTA; or - (ii) if a custodian or sub-custodian holds the scheme property (or assets of the retail CCIV), the custodian has at least \$500,000 NTA, or is an eligible custodian; or - (c) the only scheme property (or IDPS property or assets of the retail CCIV) not held under RG 166.223(a) or RG 166.223(b) are special custody assets, each of which is held by: - (i) you (or in relation to assets of the retail CCIV-the retail CCIV);